Joe Worley, longtime Tulsa World executive editor, dies at 74

 Worley's professional honors were numerous.

 Former president of the Oklahoma Press Association, in 2009 he was presented the organization's Beachy Musselman Award for Outstanding Contribution to Journalism.
-He'd also been recognized by the Society of Professional Journalists, the Associated Press and as an official Tulsa Press Club Tulsa Media Icon.
+He'd also been recognized by the Society of Professional Journalists and The Associated Press and as an official Tulsa Press Club Tulsa Media Icon.

 Worley's emphasis on inclusion and diversity in coverage of local events was also lauded.